Cincinnati Children's Hospital Logo, debra of America logo

 Our emergency care resource for Epidermolysis Bullosa (EB) offers vital information for handling sudden illness or injury effectively in individuals with EB.

-This comprehensive guide is designed to support medical staff, patients, and families in emergency situations and upcoming surgeries, ensuring prompt and informed care during critical moments.
+This comprehensive guide, created in partnership with Cincinnati Children's, is designed to support medical staff, patients, and families in emergency situations and upcoming surgeries, ensuring prompt and informed care during critical moments.
 Navigate to a specific section by clicking the jump links below:

 Clinical Essentials: Understanding EB Types